 During the academic year, our comprehensive clinical services include assessment and treatment of acute and chronic illness, routine gynecological check-ups, health education, contraception and pregnancy counseling, nutrition counseling, allergy treatments, vaccinations, a dispensary for medications, a 24/7 emergency clinician-on-call during the academic year and, when indicated, referral to off-campus specialists.

 For more information, please see our Appointment Types page.

 All of your personal health information is kept strictly confidential and is not released to anyone without your request or consent.

-While there is no fee for visiting the Primary Care Health Service, regardless of insurance, you may be charged for some medications, vaccines and tests.
+While there is no fee for visiting the Primary Care Health Service, regardless of insurance, you may be charged for some medications, vaccines and tests and for missed appointments.
 For more information, please see our Fees page.